 Licorice is the common name for plants belonging to the family Glycyrrhiza.
 Most known for their sweet flavor, licorice plants are rich in organic compounds and protective flavonoids.
 Of interest to sufferers of menopause is its isoflavone content.
 One of the most prominent compounds in licorice extract is glycyrrhizin.
 Studies have found that glycyrrhizin may help to regulate the hormonal balance in favor of more estrogen.3

 Red Clover Extract

-Red Clover's hormonal effects were noticed by shepherds.
-Eventually it was discovered that red clover is also rich in isoflavones.
+Red clover is an herbal plant that is rich in isoflavones.
 Extract from the red clover plant, known botanically as Trifolium pratense, is known to contain soy isoflavones.
 The most significant are genistein and daidzein, as well as biochanin A and formononetin.
 Biochanin A is the methylated form of genistein, while formononetin is the methylated form of daidzein.
 The high isoflavone content in red clover extract may help with hot flashes and other symptoms of menopause.
 Some studies even suggest that it may reduce mood changes, particularly anxiety.4